Employee Benefits Packages for Small Businesses in Canada

 Dental benefits cover preventative, routine, primary restorative and orthodontic dental treatment.
 Typical plan coverage includes:

-• Essential Services: Oral exams, cleanings, fillings, x-rays
+• Essential Services: Oral exams, cleanings, fillings, X-rays

 • Primary Services: Crowns, dentures, bridges